2023 Kansas City National Conference

 SPEAKERS:

-Laurie Thompson (Accelerate Learning, Inc.: Houston, TX)
+Laurie Thompson (Accelerate Learning, Inc.: Grapevine, TX)

 Developing Models Using Hands-On Science and Real Data